-Owning a jet ski is thrilling, but it comes with certain responsibilities—the main one being to ensure you know the code of conduct for using this watercraft.
+Owning a jet ski can be thrilling, but it comes with certain responsibilities.
+The main one is ensuring you know the code of conduct for using this type of watercraft.

 What are the main jet ski rules and regulations?

-Rules may differ for inland bodies of water, but there is an effort to bring these as close to the COLREGs as possible.
+Rules may differ for inland waters, but the boating authorities do try to keep them as close to the COLREGS as possible.

 The most important jet ski rules to remember are:

-It’s important to know this information to avoid using your jet ski recklessly—there’s no real excuse for not reading up on the jet ski rules and regulations before heading out on the water.
+It’s essential to be aware of this information to prevent reckless use of your jet ski.
+There’s no real excuse for not reading up on the jet ski rules and regulations before heading out on the water.

-Knowing that you should give way to other watercraft due to being the smallest and most manoeuvrable boat on the water is crucial and could prevent any unnecessary accidents.
+Knowing that you should give way to other watercraft due to being the smallest and most manoeuvrable boat on the water is crucial and could prevent any injuries and unnecessary accidents.

 Likewise, knowing how to manoeuvre within a channel near the shore is another important jet ski rule to abide by.
-To clarify—these are marked by green buoys on the right and red buoys on the left and are there to show the routes in and out of the harbour.
+Channels are generally marked by green buoys on the right and red buoys on the left and are there to show the routes in and out of a harbour.

 Do I need a jet ski licence?

-The short answer is no—you don’t need a licence to drive a jet ski in the UK.
-However, if you intend to rent one abroad, it’s worth checking local laws to see if any qualifications are required.
-Regardless, it’s always a good idea to take lessons first.
+The short answer is no—you currently don’t need a licence to drive a jet ski in the UK.
+However, if you intend to rent one abroad, it’s worth checking local laws to see if any documentation is necessary.
+Regardless, it’s a good idea to take jet ski lessons first.

-Although you don’t need a licence to use a jet ski, it’s worth noting that landowners will often charge you a launching fee.
+Although you don’t need a licence to use a jet ski, it’s worth noting that landowners may charge you a launching fee.
+The cost of this and whether it applies depends on where you are jet skiing, so this is another important point to research in advance.

 The JRSA also makes several other stipulations, such as wearing: